FBG0x00/wifipineapplepager-payloads/library/alerts/deauth_flood_detected/FoxHunter/README.md

 ---

-## payload.sh — Native Pager Alert Payload
+## payload.sh — Pager Alert Payload

 A lightweight native alert payload that integrates directly with the Pagers built-in PineAP recon engine.
 No capture loop needed — the Pager detects the flood and calls this script automatically.